 How does the TMS Therapy System Work?

 During the treatment, the patient is seated in a reclined position in a comfortable treatment chair with the head supported in a relaxed position.
-The coil part of the TMS system will be positioned on the left front side of the head, over the part of the brain called the Left Dorsolateral Prefrontal Cortex (DLPFC).
+In the treatment of depression, the coil part of the TMS system will be positioned on the left front side of the head, over the part of the brain called the Left Dorsolateral Prefrontal Cortex (DLPFC).
+In the treatment of OCD, the coil is placed over the Dorsal Medial Prefrontal Cortex (DMPFC).
 Short bursts of electricity are passed through the treatment coil, which in turn generate magnetic fields.
 The magnetic fields have the ability to pass unhindered through the scalp and create small electric currents in the targeted area of the brain.
 These electric currents depolarize or activate nerve cells in the region of stimulation.
-Clinical studies have demonstrated that repetitive magnetic stimulation of the DLPFC to be safe and effective in treating patients with depression.
+Clinical studies have demonstrated that this repetitive magnetic stimulation is safe and effective in treating patients with depression and OCD.

 Who are good Candidates?